miohtama/opsec/source/web/index.rst

 - `PCI DSS v3.1 requirement 6.5.1 <https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-1.pdf>`_

+- `SQL injection hall of shame <http://codecurmudgeon.com/wp/sql-injection-hall-of-shame/>`_

-.. _a-framework-preventing-cross-site-scripting-attacks:
+.. _cross-site-scripting-xss:

-A framework preventing cross-site scripting attacks
+Cross-site scripting (XSS)
 ==============================================================

 **The software is written in a manner that there is no possibility of cross-site scripting attack?** Yes / No